 Discover the German Shepherd Dog, a breed celebrated for its intelligence, loyalty, and versatility.
 Known for its impressive size and smooth, graceful movements, German Shepherds excel in various roles, including as guide, therapy, bomb detection, and police dogs, while being a devoted family companion.

 In this post, we share insights from 595 real Sniffspot users, offering practical advice for new and prospective owners.
-Whether you’re considering this popular breed or already have one, you'll find valuable tips on how to care for and enjoy life with a German Shepherd Dog.
-Despite their sometimes aloof nature with strangers, their loyalty and courage make them exceptional pets and protectors.
+Whether you're considering this popular AKC breed or already have one, you'll find valuable tips on how to care for and enjoy life with a German Shepherd Dog.

-When it comes to regular exercise, 51.01% of Sniffspot owners say their German Shepherd Dog benefits from moderate amounts of exercise, like regular walks and play sessions.
-The Sniffspot German Shepherd Dog community would not recommend this dog breed to first-time dog owners.
+When it comes to regular exercise, 51.01% of Sniffspot owners say their German Shepherd Dog benefits from moderate amounts of physical exercise, like regular walks and play sessions.
+This level of activity not only keeps them physically fit but also helps prevent weight loss issues that can arise from insufficient exercise.

 We compiled over 594 Sniffspot community submissions on their own German Shepherds to determine these dog traits and characteristics.